tonycsoka/deepshell/README.md

 pip install -r requirements.txt
 ```

-Bind DeepSeek-Shell to your system:
+Bind DeepShell to your system:

 ```sh
 chmod +x deepshell
 ./deepshell --install
 ```
-This binds DeepSeek-Shell to your system, making it accessible from anywhere.
+This binds DeepShell to your system, making it accessible from anywhere.

 ## Sculpting the Intent